gvwilson/sdxjs/async-programming/index.md

 we want to display the names of the files whose lines we're counting along with the counts.
 To do this we have to return two values from our `then`.
-We could put them in an array, but it's better practice to construct a temporary object with named fields.
+We could put them in an array, but it's better practice to construct a temporary object with named fields (<f key="async-programming-temporary-named-fields"></f>).
 This approach allows us to add or rearrange fields without breaking code and also serves as a bit of documentation.
 With this change